Skip to main content

 What documentation do I need for the AEOTC?

-You need detailed records showing: (1) which workers are classified as agricultural, (2) total weekly hours worked by each worker, (3) overtime hours beyond the applicable threshold, (4) regular and overtime pay rates, and (5) the overtime premium paid.
-GPS-verified time records strengthen your documentation.
+Prepare detailed records showing: (1) which workers are classified as agricultural, (2) total weekly hours worked by each worker, (3) overtime hours beyond the applicable threshold, (4) regular and overtime pay rates, and (5) the overtime premium paid.
+GPS context can strengthen the review packet.

 Can my CPA help me claim the AEOTC?

-Yes — a CPA or tax advisor familiar with Oregon agricultural tax credits is the right person to file the claim.
-Your role is to provide them with accurate, organized overtime data.
-Farm TimeCard exports AEOTC-ready reports that CPAs can use directly.
+Yes.
+A CPA or tax advisor familiar with Oregon agricultural tax credits is the right person to evaluate and file the claim.
+Farm TimeCard prepares organized AEOTC support reports for that review.

 Is the AEOTC a refundable credit?